 The country also has started a “Stay Safe in Croatia” program, designating airlines, hotels and accommodations, ground transport and tourist attractions that have adopted national and world standards for health and hygiene protection.

-Cyprus will allow in travelers with full immunization starting 17 May, according to the BBC.
+Cyprus has allowed in travelers with full immunization since 17 May, according to the BBC.
 COVID-19 tests are administered at the ports of entry, including airports, and arrivals must pay 30 euros.

-Sky News is reporting that France is on the verge of lifting travel restrictions.
+France is lifting travel restrictions 9 June for international travelers beyond the EU citizens already allowed in.
 French Foreign Ministry officials have announced that people flying in from Australia, South Korea, Israel, Japan, New Zealand, the United Kingdom and Singapore will no longer need to have a compelling reason to travel.
+Even Americans are welcome.

-Greece is – as far as we can find – the only country to put a date on reopening travel.
-On 14 May, Greece will allow in anyone who has been vaccinated or who has tested negative for COVID-19, according to the Guardian.
+Greece was – as far as we can find – the first country to put a date on reopening travel.
+On 14 May, Greece started allowing in anyone who has been vaccinated or who has tested negative for COVID-19.
+Visitors from a list of 53 approved countries must fill in a passenger locator form the day before they travel, listing where they are staying and supplying a vaccine certificate, a negative PCR test or a documentation of recent recovery from COVID-19, according to the BBC.